PaulEekhof/Portfolio/README.md

 - 🗑️ Delete expenses or incomes
 - 🔍 Search for expenses or incomes by description or date
 - 📊 Calculate and display the total balance

+## 3. Rapture Age Calculator
+A function and a Windows Desktop App to calculate your age in the amount of rapptures that should have happend by the given year.
+- Input your birthdate and the current year and calculate your rapture age!

 # ---- Chrome extentions ----